 You won't be able to change this later.
 If you change your mind, you'll need to create a new workflow.

-- Select a sheet that you want to associate with the Jira Projects (or click Create a new sheet) and select a Jira projects to associate with it.
+- Select a sheet that you want to associate with the Jira Projects (or click Create a new sheet) and select a Jira project to associate with it.

 - If you select an existing sheet, an Issue Key and Error column will be added to the sheet, as they’re required columns for the connector to work.

 - You can select multiple Jira projects to include in your workflow.
 If you do select multiple projects, you'll only be able to apply Jira filters with Jira Query Language (JQL).
 (See Jira's JQL help article for more information.)

 - Click Continue to follow the rest of the steps in the wizard.